dingusdk/PythonIhcSdk/readme.md

 # Introduction

-This is a Python library for making a soap connection to an IHC controller (IHC controller is a home automation controller made by LK)
+This is a Python library for making a soap connection to an IHC controller (IHC controller is a home automation controller made by LK).
+The primary goal for this library was to make an interface from Home Assistant to IHC, and only the few functions need to do this has been implemented in the library.

 The library implements: